|

 The late Olivia Spencer Bower set up the Foundation bearing her name

-to give financial assistance to artists or sculptors showing promise.
+to give financial assistance to emerging artists or sculptors showing promise.

-The following is a summary of the terms of the Deed and the requirements
+The following is a summary of the terms of the Foundation Deed and the requirements

 of the Trustees as to the selection process.